4 Let’s take ipseology global!

 Emojis are language-independent but not context-independent.
 They are meant to represent the same thing no matter the language or nation they are embedded in.
 But certainly, some emojis are more personally meaningful to individuals in some contexts compared to others.

 In the previous section, we saw some evidence that many individuals in Spanish-speaking nations mention fútbol in their self-descriptions.
 How common is a soccer affinity generally over other nations?
+How about other sports?
 Let’s use emoji representations of sports to find out.

 Code